 The K-12 school, operated by the Cerebral Palsy League in Cranford, provides elementary and secondary education for children and young adults, ages 3-21, with multiple disabilities.
+Many of which make use of electric wheelchairs that helps with their movement.
 The curriculum focuses on self-care, health and fitness, interpersonal skills, mobility and functional academics.

 Providing effective instruction for Jardine’s students requires, among other things, seamless teamwork.
 But this doesn’t come naturally to employees in any organization, large or small.
 The inevitable problem: poor communication between people of different education, training, backgrounds and personalities.

 “This is something everyone has to deal with in the work environment,” says school Principal Cynthia Isaksen.
 “When you’ve got that many people working together, you’re bound to have miscommunication.”